What most people think $100 worth of makeup looks like:

-This isn't really a makeup review.
-This is more of a general discussion about how and where to buy makeup.
+This isn't a makeup review.
+It's more of a general discussion about how and where to buy makeup.
 I've been pretty lucky.
 I made most of my mistakes early and learned from them.
-I'd love to give you a review, but I don't buy enough makeup (or haven't yet) to give "makeup reviews".
-I can talk about how I pick and choose, where I shop and why, and what I have bought that I like (and don't like).
+So I'll talk about how I pick and choose, where I shop and why, and what I have bought that I like (and don't like).

 I have been lucky (or careful enough) that I like most of what I have bought.
-A good reviewer is a huge help in making makeup decisions and I can't recommend Stephanie Nicole highly enough.
-She works in the cosmetics industry and she is honest and tough, but fair.
+A good reviewer is a huge help in making makeup decisions, and I can't recommend Stephanie Nicole highly enough.
+She works in the cosmetics industry and is honest and tough but fair.
 Check her out.

 General Information about Buying Cosmetics

 If you've never bought cosmetics before or are very new at it, here's some stuff you should know: